A p-adic Eisenstein measure for vector-weight automorphic forms: Introduction

 \section{Introduction}

-The significance of $p$-adic families of Eisenstein series as a tool in number theory (especially for the construction of $p$-adic $L$-functions) is well-established, for example in the work of Pierre Deligne, Nicholas Katz, Kenneth Ribet, and Jean-Pierre Serre \cite{serre, DR, kaCM}.
-In \cite{AppToSHL}, we constructed a $p$-adic Eisenstein measure for (scalar-weight) automorphic forms on unitary groups of signature $(n,n)$.
-(By an {\it Eisenstein measure}, we mean a $p$-adic measure valued in a space of $p$-adic automorphic forms and whose values at locally constant functions are Eisenstein series.)
+The significance of $p$-adic families of Eisenstein series as a tool in number theory, especially for the construction of $p$-adic $L$-functions, is well-established.
+For example, $p$-adic families of Eisenstein series play a key role in constructions of $p$-adic $L$-functions completed by Pierre Deligne, Nicholas Katz, Kenneth Ribet, and Jean-Pierre Serre \cite{serre, DR, kaCM}.
+In a completely different direction, $p$-adic families of Eisenstein series also play a role in homotopy theory \cite{hopkins94, hopkinsicm, AHR}.

 Each of the constructions mentioned above concerns only automorphic forms of scalar weight.
-Automorphic forms on groups of rank $1$ (e.g. modular forms and Hilbert modular forms) can only have scalar weights.
+Automorphic forms on groups of rank $1$ (for example, modular forms and Hilbert modular forms, which are the forms with which Katz, Deligne, Ribet, and Serre worked) can only have scalar weights.
 Automorphic forms on groups of higher rank, however, need not have scalar weights.

-In order to complete a construction of $p$-adic $L$-functions for automorphic forms on unitary groups in full generality as in \cite{EEHLS}, one needs a $p$-adic Eisenstein measure that takes values in the space of $p$-adic vector- (not necessarily scalar-) weight automorphic forms.
-That is, one must work with automorphic forms whose weights are representations of dimension greater than $1$.
-(By a vector-weight automorphic form, we mean an automorphic form whose weight is a representation whose highest weight $\lambda_n\geq \cdots\geq \lambda_1$ is not required to have $\lambda_i = \lambda_{i+1}$ for all $i$, i.e. an automorphic form whose weight is not required to be a one-dimensional representation.)
+By a vector-weight automorphic form, we mean an automorphic form whose weight is an irreducible representation with highest weight $\lambda_n\geq \cdots\geq \lambda_1$ is not required to have $\lambda_i = \lambda_{i+1}$ for all $i$, i.e. an automorphic form whose weight is not required to be a one-dimensional representation.
+In order to complete a construction of $p$-adic $L$-functions for automorphic forms on unitary groups in full generality as in \cite{EEHLS}, one needs a $p$-adic Eisenstein measure that takes values in the space of $p$-adic vector-weight automorphic forms.
+(By an {\it Eisenstein measure}, we mean a $p$-adic measure valued in a space of $p$-adic automorphic forms and whose values at locally constant functions are Eisenstein series.)